radareorg/radare2-book/basic_commands/types.md

 ## Working with data types

 Radare2 can also work with data types.
-You can use standard C data types or define your own using C. Currently their is support for structs, unions, function signatures, and enums.
+You can use standard C data types or define your own using C. Currently, there is a support for structs, unions, function signatures, and enums.

 ```